-It’s easy to do and just means paying a bit extra with your usual monthly payment, or making occasional lump sum payments on top of your monthly payment.
-See how to make overpayments
+Overpaying a mortgage is easy to do and just means paying a bit extra on top of your usual monthly payment, or paying occasional lump sums.

 Try our overpayment calculator and see how much you could save.Overpayment calculator